-Shipped - An Order is Shipped if it is moved from the Packing Zone off of the Workcell.
+Shipped - An Order is Shipped if it is moved as a unit from the Packing Zone to the Delivery Zone.
 Team - One or more Students make up a Team.
 A Team is classified as a high school Team if any of its members are High School Students or made up of Middle School Students who declare themselves "playing up" as High School Students by registering their team as a High School Team.
 A Team is classified as a College Team if any of the members are College Students.
 Teams may be associated with schools, community/youth organizations, or a group of neighborhood Students.